xinhari/xinhari/README.md

 service.Run()
 ```

+## Learning Xinhari

-See the [docs](https://xinhari.com) for detailed information on the architecture, installation and use of xinhari.
+See the [docs](https://xinhari.com/docs) for detailed information on the architecture, installation and use of xinhari.

+## Contributing

+Thank you for considering contributing to the Xinhari framework!
+The contribution guide can be found in the [Xinhari documentation](https://xinhari.com/docs/contributions).

 Advanced development of Go Micro 2
 ## License